 According to CDC, binge drinking is most commonly seen within the age group of 18 to 34 (11).
 Also, it is observed to be more common in men than in women.

 Teenage binge drinking is a problem whose effects ripple through adulthood.
 Parents, caregivers, and teachers should identify the warning signs of underage drinking.
-Adolescent binge drinking is preventable with proper communication with youngsters, awareness, and, if required, medical assistance from a counselor, psychologist, or other trained professional (3).
+Adolescent binge drinking is preventable with proper communication with youngsters, awareness, and if required, medical assistance such as rehabilitation, counseling, or seeking help from psychologists or other trained professionals (3).

 - Binge drinking is a condition where teens consume excessive alcohol.

 - The reasons for binge drinking may include depression, societal or peer pressure, family history of alcoholism, pleasure-seeking, etc.